gethomepage/homepage/docs/widgets/services/jellyfin.md

 You can create an API key from inside Jellyfin at `Settings > Advanced > Api Keys`.

-As of v0.6.11 the widget supports fields `["movies", "series", "episodes", "songs"]`.
+As of v0.6.11 the widget supports fields `["movies", "series", "episodes", "songs", "books"]`.
 These blocks are disabled by default but can be enabled with the `enableBlocks` option, and the "Now Playing" feature (enabled by default) can be disabled with the `enableNowPlaying` option.

 ```yaml
 widget: